 Is there company car tax to pay?

 Yes there is company car tax to pay on a salary sacrifice car.
 But the reason such schemes have become so popular is because of the benign benefit in kind taxation of electric cars.
 Currently this is at 2% which is held until the end of financial year 2024/25.
+After that, following the Autumn Statement, it will rise in 1% increments each year to 5% by 2028.

 Should I switch my company car fleet to salary sacrifice?